How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

 Though the Hamiltonian formalism has, with respect to Eq.~\ref{eq_lom3}, a perfect (skew-) symmetry between coordinates and momenta, the only classical Hamiltonian that accounts for this symmetry, is the harmonic oscillator.
 In the Hamiltonian of a ``classical'' free particle, only the momenta appear, but there is no classical system, in which {\it only} coordinates are used.
-The derivation of Compton's scattering formula demonstrates the irrelevance of coordinates in the actual treatment.
+The derivation of Compton's scattering formula demonstrates the irrelevance of coordinates in many practical problems.
 It requires only the EMR, energy and momentum conservation and the de Broglie scaling relations $E=\hbar\,\w$ and $\vec p=\hbar\,\vec k$ for it's derivation.
-It is the same picture in many branches of physics: Positions obtain their physical relevance exclusively from fields, i.e. from interactions, while the constraints that allow to draw physical conclusions and to make real calculations, are derived in energy-momentum-space.
-It is only the size of the human visual cortex that underlies the human preference for spatio-temporal (i.e. geometrical) notions.
+It is the same picture in many branches of physics: Spatial positions obtain their physical relevance exclusively from fields, i.e. from interactions, while the constraints that allow to draw physical conclusions and to make real calculations, are almost always be derived in energy-momentum-space.
+It is only the size of the human visual cortex that underlies our adherence to the idea that geometrical notions must somehow be the most fundamental ones.

 There is, within the standard presentation of classical physics, no explanation why the symmetry of coordinates and momenta {\it should} be broken.
-Max Born wrote: ``This lack of symmetry seems to me very strange and rather improbable.
-There is strong formal evidence for the hypothesis, which I have called {\it the principle of reciprocity}, that the laws of nature are symmetrical with regard to space-time and momentum-energy [...]''~\cite{BornRec}.
-Born was absolutely right, but with respect to the fundamental level of Hamiltonian theory, namely the wavefunction.
+Max Born wrote\cite{BornRec}: \bquo This lack of symmetry seems to me very strange and rather improbable.
+There is strong formal evidence for the hypothesis, which I have called {\it the principle of reciprocity}, that the laws of nature are symmetrical with regard to space-time and momentum-energy [...] \equo Born was absolutely right, but with respect to the fundamental level of Hamiltonian theory, namely the wave-function.
 We explained why and how the Dirac algebra breaks this symmetry between spatial coordinates and mechanical momenta.
 Born spells out what we mentioned above: the principle of sufficient reason.
-And his intuition was correct, but for spinorial phase space: here the (skew-) symmetry of the canonical pair is fully valid.
-But yet again, this requires no independent principle: the PSR completely suffices.
+And his intuition was correct (as we think), but for spinorial phase space: here the (skew-) symmetry of the canonical pair is fully valid.
+But yet again, this requires no independent principle: the PSR (and hence logic) completely suffices.
+Our presentation of un-quantum mechanics is entirely based on simple math facts and straightforward logic.
+By construction it holds in the most general physical world.
+Hence, without commandments, the celebrated conjecture that many different physical worlds should be possible~\cite{Tegmark}, looses some of it's plausibility.
+The alleged infinity of mathematical possibilities turns out to be a chimera.